IBM/CRAIG/unit-tests/data-files/slz.md

 Classic network gateways control network traffic and can improve network performance and security by routing VLAN traffic.
 Gateways can be created in either standalone or high-availability (HA) mode.
 Enabling HA allows for nodes to take over for other failing nodes in the cluster, in cases where your service may be experiencing an outage or high volumes of traffic.
 HA ensures that your service remains available even during unexpected scenarios.

 When creating a classic gateway, you will need to have first created a classic SSH key and a private classic VLAN.
-If you wish to also attach a public classic VLAN to your gateway, you will have create that beforehand as well.
+If you wish to also attach a public classic VLAN to your gateway, you will have to create that beforehand as well.
 You also will need to attach a domain and select a datacenter.

 You will need to select a disk key name, package name, OS key name, and process key name.
 These fields will be determined by the hardware specifications you'd like to allocate to your gateway.
 Currently, only IBM Cloud Juniper vSRX gateways are supported in CRAIG.